udacity/create-your-own-adventure/english/drink-beer/drink-beer.md

 You decide to drink one or two craft beers.
 Mmm refreshing.

 You decide to drink a whole case of Natural Light.
 Whoa!
 After doing so you see that tiny 6 pack you had in your abdomen region turn into a full keg!
+You start to see stars and a star spangled banner.

 You decide you need to find a solution to your stomach situation, fast!